CrudelisDeus/bspwm-dotfiles/README.md

 Non-standard theme - a distinctive login theme instead of the stock one.

-Background support - ability to use a separate background image for the login screen
+Background support - ability to use a separate background image for the login screen.

 <!-- -------------------------------------------------------- -->